learn-co-students/project-euler-sum-square-difference-q-000/README.md

 ## Instructions
 - Code your procedural solution into the `lib/sum_square_difference.rb` file.
 - Code your object-oriented solution into the `lib/oo_sum_square_difference.rb` file.
-- Run your `rspec` test suite, and make each RSpec test pass.
+- Run `learn` until you get all of the RSpec tests to pass.

 ## Source
 - [Project Euler](https://projecteuler.net/) - [Problem 6](https://projecteuler.net/problem=6)